dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

-Best Practices for Secure and FAIR workflows
+Best Practices for Secure and FAIR Workflows
 ========================

 This comprehensive document contains best practices for developing secure tools or workflows that also exemplify the `FAIR (Findable, Accessible, Interoperable, Reusable) guiding principles <https://www.go-fair.org/fair-principles/>`_.